FSMaxB/config/README.md

 .vimrc
 ------
 Vim configuration file.
-Put this in your home directory. **IMPORTANT:** You also need to put the `.vim` directory in your home and install the plugins with `:PlugInstall` (from inside vim)
+Put this in your home directory. **IMPORTANT:** You also need to put the `.vim` directory in your home and install the plugins with `:PlugInstall` (from inside vim).
+To additionally enable highlighting changed lines compared to the current git commit, run `:GitGutterEnable`.

 .tmux.config
 ------------